Creativity and mental health: Studies

 A study involving more than one million people, conducted by Swedish researchers at the Karolinska Institute, reported a number of correlations between creative occupations and mental illnesses.
 Writers had a higher risk of anxiety and bipolar disorders, schizophrenia, unipolar depression, and substance abuse, and were almost twice as likely as the general population to commit suicide.
 Dancers and photographers were also more likely to have bipolar disorder.

 However, as a broader group, those in the creative professions (defined as "scientific and artistic occupations") were no more likely to experience psychiatric disorders than other people, although they were more likely to have a close relative with a disorder, including anorexia and, to some extent, autism, the Journal of Psychiatric Research reports.

 Psychological stress has also been found to impede spontaneous creativity.
 In fact, Robert Epstein describes it as a creativity killer.
 Instead, people must work to cultivate creativity like any other skill.
 He found that capturing ideas, seeking out challenges, acquiring knowledge, and surrounding oneself with others in the profession help creativity grow rather than focusing on stress.

 A 2005 study at the Stanford University School of Medicine measured creativity by showing children figures of varying complexity and symmetry and asking whether they like or dislike them.
 The study showed for the first time that a sample of children who either have or are at high risk for bipolar disorder tend to dislike simple or symmetric symbols more.
 Children with bipolar parents who were not bipolar themselves also scored higher dislike scores.

 A study by Sally Anne Gross and George Musgrave suggested that high levels of self-reported anxiety and depression amongst musicians might be explained, at least in part, by the nature of their working conditions.

+In the book entitled, How to Go Mad Without Losing Your Mind: Madness and Black Radical Creativity, the author, La Marr Jurelle Bruce creates distinctions between states of madness as phenomenal, medicalized, psychosocial, and enveloped within the emotion of rage.
+Through interdisciplinary study, the book fosters definitions for metaphorical conceptions that characterize the plight of American artists and the wider appetite for emergent and/or spontaneous creative tendencies.